Office of Public Safety: Operations

-The OPS operated in at least fifty-two countries in Asia, Africa and the Americas.
-One of its main functions was counterinsurgency, aiding governments in the suppression of communist groups.
-In total, it provided over $200M of USAID and CIA funds to recipient countries in weaponry, communications equipment and tactical equipment.
+The OPS operated in at least fifty-two countries in Asia, Africa, and the Americas.
+One of its main functions was counter-insurgency, aiding governments in the suppression of Marxist–Leninist, Maoist, and communist militant organizations.
+In total, it provided over $200M of USAID and CIA funds to recipient countries in weaponry, communications equipment, and tactical equipment.
 Its other functions were to facilitate the planting of CIA operatives within police forces of at-risk regions, and to find suitable candidates within these foreign forces to enrol in the CIA.

 A total of 1500 advisers were deployed overseas, reaching over a million police officers.
 Alongside training, the OPS provided US-made equipment to overseas police forces, creating an aftermarket for upgrades and parts.
 Lauren "Jack" Goin set up forensics and fingerprinting labs in South Korea, Vietnam, Indonesia, the Dominican Republic and Brazil initially under the auspices of the 1290-d program and later under the OPS.

 Police assistance proved to be far more cost-effective than military aid; excluding the immense South Vietnam project, the OPS's spending in 1968 was 5.8% of the military assistance budget for that year.